were/mcir/writeup/01-intro.md

 ````
 // $ clang main.c -c -S -emit-llvm
+// $ ${EDITOR} main.ll

 int main() {
   return 0;
 }
 ````

-- Optimizer: The optimizer applies several optimizations on the IR.
+- Optimizer: The optimizer applies several (mostly) machine-independent optimizations on the IR.
-  TODO(@were): What kind of optimizations we want to cover here?

 - Code Generator: The code generator will translate the IR into target machine assembly code.
 The key steps in this component are instruction select and